 The power of cigarette advertising was the focus of key evidence at trial.
 Our trial team revealed ads Jacqueline saw during the 50’s including a TV commercial for the cigarettes she smoked – Kent – claiming its filters offered “the greatest health protection you can get from a cigarette.”

-From the 1950’s to the 1990’s, cigarette companies and their public relations firms would falsely claim “more research is needed, it isn’t proven that cigarette smoking is addictive or causes diseases like lung cancer – the very disease that claimed Jacqueline Miller’s life,” said Terrell Hogan partner and tobacco trial team member Angelo Patacca.
+From the 1950’s to the 1990’s, cigarette companies and their public relations firms would falsely claim “more research is needed, it isn’t proven that cigarette smoking is addictive or causes diseases like lung cancer – the very disease that claimed Jacqueline Miller’s life.”
 The tobacco companies engaged in public relations campaigns that, for 40 years, assured the public that cigarettes were safe.
 It wasn’t until the year 2000 that tobacco companies finally admitted smoking is addictive and causes disease.

 But the evidence proved that Lorillard concealed from Ms. Miller and the rest of the American public what the company knew for decades about the health risks and addictiveness of smoking.